AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-keyboard-shortcuts.md

 ---
-title: Keyboard shortcuts in the Web Editor
+title: Keyboard shortcuts in the Editor
 description: Discover time-saving keyboard shortcuts in the web editor of AEM Guides.
 exl-id: d843c5a9-04f8-44f2-9bf5-60cb4ed7fa38
 feature: Authoring, Features of Web Editor
 role: User
 ---
-# Keyboard shortcuts in the Web Editor {#id2056B0A0WHT}
+# Keyboard shortcuts in the Editor {#id2056B0A0WHT}

-There are many operations in the Web Editor that you can perform using the keyboard shortcuts.
+There are many operations in the Editor that you can perform using the keyboard shortcuts.
 The following table lists these keyboard shortcuts:

 >[!NOTE]
 >